 - And the list goes on and on and on

-When he got that big number and figured it all out – including the fact that most times there are two agents sharing that 6% commission which is now more often 5% – and he wrote down the number of hours he works (roughly 14 or so a day), he discovered after doing his calculations that he was actually only earning $17/hour.
+When he got that big number and figured it all out— including the fact that most often two agents share the 6% commission (which is now more often 5%)— and he wrote down the number of hours he works (roughly 14 or so a day), discovered that he was actually only earning $17/hour.

 This real estate agent was one of the top producing agents in his office.
 I suspect that most agents are actually earning closer to half of that number, especially those who are new to the business.

-If you’re a real estate agent giving away free home staging advice to your clients, did you ever stop to consider that your passion for interior design and talent for home staging could make you a lot more money than collecting real estate commissions?
+If you’re a real estate agent giving your clients free home staging advice, did you ever consider that your passion for decorating and talent for home staging could make you a lot more money than collecting real estate commissions?

 Real estate agents, are you giving away your valuable home staging knowledge for free when it could be earning you tens of thousands of dollars per year?
 I urge you to read an article I wrote on this topic called “Recession Proof Your Real Estate Career” because it will really help put things into perspective for you.